Jackpanger/Year_4/INT301 Bio-Computation/Bio-Computation 1-4.md

 #### Bio-computation

-+ **Bio-computation**: a field devoted to tackling complex problems using computational methods modeled after principles encountered in Nature.
++ **Bio-computation**: a field devoted to tackling complex problems using computational methods modeled after principles encountered in **Nature**.
 + **Goal**: to produce informatics tools with enhanced robustness, scalability, flexibility and reliability
++ A multi-disciplinary field strongly based on Biology, Computer Science,  Informatics, Cognitive Science, and Robotics.
 + The main content is **Artificial Neural Networks**.

 #### Artificial intelligence (AI), deep learning, and neural networks